 Obviously there is another solution for small rooms, and that can be vertical, or upright pianos.
 No longer the stepchild of the grands, some of the upright luxury pianos of today have the performance values of concert grands, and every bit as much styling and décor oomph.

 In the photo below, you can see how this upright has become the focus of a decorative wall of art objects, a decorated piano, so to speak.
+Such clever placements can dictate where to put a piano in a house.
 Because the instrument is so cleverly integrated, it actually enlarges this small room.
 If you considered putting a white upright in this room, you might add some livelier color and texture values.
-I can see it with a white piano, like the Sauter Concert below, for example.
+I can see it with a white piano, like the Sauter Concent below, for example.
 And the room punched up with brighter pillows.

 Here’s another example of a decorated piano that totally owns its space, below, in the southwest house makeover done by Jenny Komenda.
 The upright piano is not only integrated into the room, but looks so at home you can almost hear it playing.